celery/celery/docs/django/first-steps-with-django.rst

 Starting the worker process
 ===========================

-In a production environment you will want to run the worker in the background as a daemon - see :ref:`daemonizing` - but for testing and development it is useful to be able to start a worker instance by using the :program:`celery worker` manage command, much as you would use Django's :command:`manage.py runserver`:
+In a production environment you'll want to run the worker in the background as a daemon - see :ref:`daemonizing` - but for testing and development it is useful to be able to start a worker instance by using the :program:`celery worker` manage command, much as you'd use Django's :command:`manage.py runserver`:

 .. code-block:: console